-In fiscal 2021, as a result of an intercompany transfer of certain of the Company's intellectual property rights, the Company determined that it is more likely than not that certain deferred tax assets of Switzerland would be realized, and it was more likely than not that certain deferred tax assets of Canada would not be realized.
+In fiscal 2021, as a result of an intercompany transfer of certain of the Company's intellectual property rights, the Company determined that it was more likely than not that certain deferred tax assets of Switzerland would be realized and certain deferred tax assets of Canada would not be realized.
 The valuation allowance adjustments resulted in a \$39 million net benefit to income tax expense.
-Due to changes in forecasted taxable income, the Company also recorded a discrete tax charge of \$105 million related to valuation allowances on certain Mexico deferred tax assets now considered unrealizable.
+Due to changes in forecasted taxable income, the Company also recorded a discrete tax charge of \$105 million related to valuation allowances on certain Mexico deferred tax assets which were considered unrealizable.